Code-Serandib/iwb203-code-serendib/README.md

 2. Calculate any of the stakeholder metrics by switching between tabs: SIM, DSI, SIS, and SNS.
 3. View the results directly on the page, displayed in a formatted structure.

+### Engagement Drop Calculator - Stakeholder Management System

+This for calculating the engagement drop of stakeholders within a stakeholder management system.
+It gathers stakeholder-related data through surveys and calculates engagement drop using  input data such as the `stakeholder's weight at the start (Ws)`, `weight at the end (We)`, `stakeholder influence (Si)`, and `engagement influence (Ei)`.
+The result is sent to a  backend API for processing.

+#### Features

+- Dynamic forms to capture stakeholder-specific data.
+- Surveys to calculate normalized scores for stakeholder weight, influence, and engagement.
+- Integration with an API to compute engagement drop alerts.
+- Use of modern React UI components such as dialogs, input fields, and radio buttons.

+#### Usage

+##### Surveys

+> The app presents four surveys:

+1. **Stakeholder Weight Start (Ws) Survey**
+Questions assessing the initial engagement level of the stakeholder in the project.

+2. **Stakeholder Weight End (We) Survey**
+Questions assessing the final engagement level of the stakeholder after project completion.

+3. **Stakeholder Influence (Si) Survey**
+Questions evaluating the stakeholder's influence in the project and organization.

+4. **Engagement Influence (Ei) Survey**
+Questions determining the stakeholder's responsiveness, feedback quality, and participation during the project.

+> Each survey consists of multiple-choice questions, and scores are normalized between 0.0 and 1.0.

+##### Engagement Drop Calculation

+To calculate the engagement drop:

+1. Enter the values for Ws, We, Si, and Ei for each stakeholder.
+2. Optionally, click on the info icons next to each field to open a survey that will calculate the respective value automatically.
+3. After filling out the form, click Submit Survey to calculate the normalized score for each section.
+4. Upon form submission, the application sends the data to an API (http://localhost:9091/api/engagement_drop_alert) to compute the engagement drop alert.

+##### Adding New Stakeholders

+To add multiple stakeholders, click the Add Stakeholder button to dynamically add new sections for input.
+Each stakeholder’s details can be individually calculated.